 IDR LLC has two classes of membership interests: (i) capital interests referred to as Series A Units and (ii) profits interests referred to as Series B Units.
-Following the completion of this offering, we will continue to own all of the Series B Units and the Series B Units.
+Following the completion of this offering, we will continue to own all of the Series A Units and the Series B Holders will continue to own all of the Series B Units.